-You’ll also know it’s packed full of goodness.
+It’s packed full of goodness.
 This is why I’ve called it ‘Everything’ frittata.
 Need to clear out your fridge of all those odds and ends of vegetables?
-Time to make an ‘Everything’ sheet pan frittata!
+Time to make an sheet pan vegetable frittata!

-You can also throw in cooked leftovers.
+You sure can.
 Anyone got cooked veggies, rice or pasta to use up?
 Make a frittata, and throw them all in!

 The amounts I’ve suggested are only a rough guide.
 Your frittata will still be delicious if you throw in a little more or less, although I like mine to be packed full of yummy ‘bits’.